bswck/modern_types/README.md

 type hint expression AST to try to tweak the copy of the passed global/local namespace to use `typing._GenericAlias` instances that support `[]` and `|` operators at runtime.

-Replacements in the built-in scope:
+Example replacements taking place in the built-in scope:

 |             Old type              |           New type           | Without `__modern_types__`, works on Python version... | With `__modern_types__`, works on Python version... |                Backports PEP                 |
 | :-------------------------------: | :--------------------------: | :----------------------------------------------------: | :-------------------------------------------------: | :------------------------------------------: |